-A summary of the related party transactions entered into by the Group during the year ended 30 September 2019 is contained in note 25 to the consolidated financial statements.
-The transactions entered into with Kin Fung Hong Limited and Dedicare Limited in respect of rental and related income on lease of investment properties, and Fu Hop Investment Company Limited in respect of provision of meal to employees of the Group, as described in note 25 to the consolidated financial statements constitutes continuing connected transaction under the Listing Rules.
-However, it is exempt from shareholders' approval, annual review and all disclosure requirements because it is below de minimis threshold under Rule 14A.76 of the Listing Rules.
+A summary of the related party transactions entered into by the Group during the year ended 30 September 2020 is disclosed in note 25 to the consolidated financial statements.
+The transactions entered into with Kin Fung Hong Limited and Dedicare Limited in respect of rental and related income on lease of investment properties, and Fu Hop Investment Company Limited in respect of provision of meal to employees of the Group, as described in note 25 to the consolidated financial statements also constitute continuing connected transactions under the Listing Rules.
+However, they are exempt from shareholders' approval, annual review and all disclosure requirements because it is below de minimis threshold under Rule 14A.76 of the Listing Rules.